junforever/n8n-backend-session-manager/README.md

 ### Auth Routes (`/auth`)

 - `POST /auth/login`: Authenticates a user and returns a session token.
+- `POST /auth/login-ma`: Authenticates a user and returns a session token, also increments the login attempts counter for validation purposes.
 - `POST /auth/verify-token`: Verifies an existing session token.
 - `POST /auth/logout`: Invalidates a user's session token.
 - `GET /auth/validate`: Validates the current request's session (implementation specific).